Install Netdata with .deb/.rpm packages¶

-We have currently released packages following the .RPM format with version 1.16.0.
-We have planned to release packages following the .DEB format with version 1.17.0.
-Early adopters may experiment with our .DEB formatted packages using our nightly releases.
+We have currently released packages following the .RPM format with version 1.16.0 and packages following the .DEB format with version 1.17.0.
 Our current packaging infrastructure provider is Package Cloud.

 Netdata is committed to support installation of our solution to all operating systems.
 This is a constant battle for Netdata, as we strive to automate and make things easier for our users.
 For the operating system support matrix, please visit our distributions support page.

 We provide two separate repositories, one for our stable releases and one for our nightly releases.

 - Stable releases: Our stable production releases are hosted in netdata/netdata repository of package cloud

 - Nightly releases: Our latest releases are hosted in netdata/netdata-edge repository of package cloud